lukaseamus/marine-microplastic/README.md

-# marine-microplastic
+# Microplatic emission from fishing activity
-Data and R code accompanying article in *Science of the Total Environment*.
+Data and R code accompanying articles in *Science of the Total Environment* and *Marine Pollution Bulletin*.